Breath(ing) with

 Embodied Pedagogies

-The workshops asked: How does the atmosphere of a room shift how we listen, speak, and stay with difficult affects?
+They explore how the atmosphere of a room shifts how we listen, speak, move, and stay with difficult affects.

 Filmic Breath & Sonic Resonance: